Setup & Tutorial

 ⚠️

-Critical: Always use per-token SAEs.
-Mean-pooled SAEs cause 88% task failure despite high reconstruction quality.
-Always set TORCH_COMPILE_DISABLE=1 for experiment scripts.
+Always use per-token SAEs.
+Mean-pooled SAEs cause severe task failure despite high reconstruction quality.
+Set TORCH_COMPILE_DISABLE=1 for all experiment scripts.

 2